B2B Articles - February 15, 2021

-While there are many areas to test, try to make your tests A/B as to avoid confusing your findings.
-It's likely you will identify some standout ads right out of the gate.
+While there are many areas to test, try to make your tests A/B to avoid confusing your findings.
+You will likely identify some standout ads right out of the gate.
 These ads will become your playbook of best practices that you can use for more ads.

 Start with a small budget and always set a "daily budget" and "total budget" limit so you can control your spending.
 When you start the campaign, watch that you are getting substantial impressions (depending on your audience, this could be several hundred or several thousand.)
 Always look for statistical significance when you look at the data.
 Doing this can be more of an art than an exact science — you just want to make sure you've let your initial tests run for at least several days or a week to get a decent baseline.